Albert-IV/object-iron/README.md

     //   'info.tags[2]': 'arrays are cool' }

 #NOTE:
 At this point, objects with functions or XML will throw an error.
-Planning on adding support for functions soon, and filtering options.
+Planning on adding support for functions soon, plus filtering options.